A gift to Dallas

 Meanwhile, Jeff Giles, president and CEO of Dallas-based HTEDance and Spirit Group, announced his intent to keep the parade marching!
 HTE Dance and Spirit Group has been a long-time partner of the parade, bringing pageantry and beautiful productions to the event.
 In addition, Jeff is known throughout the parade industry for providing beautiful productions for other large-scale parades from coast to coast.

-Together with Cassie Collins, past parade director, and many of the committee members and parade volunteers, HTEDance and Spirit Group has ensured this time-honored tradition will once again march through the streets of Downtown Dallas on Saturday, December 2!
+Together with Cassie Collins, parade director, and many of the committee members and parade volunteers, HTEDance and Spirit Group has ensured this time-honored tradition will continue its march through the streets of Downtown Dallas each December.